- ORDER: Passeriformes

 - Cool Facts

-- Adult Bay-breasted Warblers appear to follow a more western migratory route south in the fall than first-year birds.
-More adults migrate west of the Appalachian Mountains than east of them, while first-year birds are frequent along the coast.
+- Adult Bay-breasted Warblers appear to follow a more westerly migratory route in the fall than first-year birds.
+More adults migrate west of the Appalachian Mountains than east of them, while first-year birds are more frequent east of the mountains and along the coast.

 - In contrast to the more stable populations of other warblers, Bay-breasted Warbler numbers go up and down depending on outbreaks of the spruce budworm.
-It is abundant during infestations, but declines or even disappears from some areas a few years later.
+The birds are abundant during infestations, but decline or even disappear from some areas a few years later.
+A similar relationship with spruce budworm exists for Tennessee and Cape May Warblers.
+Blackburnian and Blackpoll Warblers also readily consume budworms but are not as specialized in their diets.

 - The oldest known Bay-breasted Warbler was at least 4 years, 11 months old.